10 Medicinal Herbs to Grow From Seed, Even if You Live in Zone 3

 Seed success: Slow growing but doesn’t require any special seed treatment before planting.
 The plants reach their full height in 2 years.

 How many plants will you need?

 I grow 5 motherwort plants and that gives me substantially more motherwort than I will ever use for my family.
 But I also grow it for the wild pollinators which cover the plant during August.

-Echinacea is another medicinal herb that requires several years of growing before the roots are ready to harvest.
+Echinacea is another medicinal herb that requires several years of growth before the roots are ready to harvest.
 The leaves and flowers can be used while you wait.
-12 or more echinacea plants is not too many.
+12 or more echinacea plants are not too many.
 The wild bees love this North American native flower.

 Monarda is another plant attractive to the bees and full of good uses in the garden.
 I have about 10 monarda plants.
-When I gardened on the coast, in zone 7, I only had one and it was all I needed for tea and for herbal vinegar.
+When I gardened on the coast, in zone 7, I only had one and it was all I needed for tea and herbal vinegar.
 But here in zone 3, the plants are not as robust, so 10 monarda plants give me enough flowers and leaves for tea.
-I have red and mauve monarda for variety of both flavor and color.
+I have red and mauve monarda for a variety of both flavour and colour.
 The hummingbirds prefer the red.
-The bumble bees relish the mauve flowers.
+The bumblebees relish the mauve flowers.

 Clover is low growing and you’ll need a substantial number of plants to get enough flower heads for tea.
 So plan on scattering red clover seed around fruit trees and on the edge of your vegetable garden.
 Red clover is attractive to bees and other pollinators.
 It is also a nitrogen fixer and helps other plants grow by making nitrogen in the soil more bioavailable for other plants.